Can I Put Mousse In My Hair After A Perm?

 Made For Curls

-So, find a mousse that’s especially for curls.
+So, find a mousse that’s mainly for curls

 When Can You Apply Mousse To Permed Hair?